 In the US, women of childbearing age are more likely to suffer from iron-deficiency anemia than men.
 Because women lose iron in red blood cells during menstruation, anemia can result if the iron is not replaced.
 Iron-deficiency anemia can be caused by the following:

-- Deficiency of iron in the diet
+in the diet

 - An accident or trauma that causes acute blood loss